1876 Chicago mayoral elections: Outcome

 Ultimately, after a 28-day conflict, the dispute was resolved by the courts.
 At a June 5 meeting of the Circuit Court of Cook County, William K. McAllister ruled that the April election had been illegitimate.
 This meant that Hoyne's "tenure" as mayor had been annulled.
 Colvin was permitted to extend his mayoral term until a special election would be held.
 A special election was ultimately held on July 12, electing Monroe Heath as mayor.

 Subsequently, in August, it was requested for city attorney to issue an opinion on whether or not Hoyne and the municipal apartment heads he had appointed should receive any remuneration.
 It was opined that, while Hoyne had not been mayor de jure, he had served as mayor de facto, thus he and his appointees should be awarded payment for the time they acted in their positions.

 July special election

-In the Chicago mayoral special election of 1876, Monroe Heath defeated Democrat Mark Kimball and independent J. J. McGrath by a landslide 39-point margin.
+In the Chicago mayoral special election of 1876, Monroe Heath defeated Democrat Mark Kimball and independent James J. McGrath by a landslide 39-point margin.

-The election was held on July 12, 1876 and had been called for as part of the Circuit Court of Cook County ruling that had been issued to resolve the dispute over the legitimacy of the disputed election that had been held in April.
+The election was held on July 12, 1876, and had been called for as part of the Circuit Court of Cook County ruling that had been issued to resolve the dispute over the legitimacy of the disputed election that had been held in April.

 At a July 1 convention, the Republican party, which had supported (Democratic-leaning) Thomas Hoyne in the dispute over the 1876 election, opted to nominate their own candidate for the special election.
 They believed that the April 1876 aldermanic elections, which had seen a Republican landslide, indicated strong prospects of a Republican candidate winning the special mayoral election.
 Thus, they nominated Monroe Heath for mayor.
 Heath was a "Reform" Republican.